GBG PLC (‘GBG’) acquired Verifi Identity Services (‘Verifi’) in 2022. Verifi is the owner of the identity verification software Cloudcheck.

 If product support is required, this will be provided by our team based in the United Kingdom and Malaysia and our technical and support teams in Turkey.
 Should they be required to access or view any identification documents, this is considered to be a transfer of data to the United Kingdom, Malaysia or Turkey in order to facilitate that support.

-Where there is an international data transfer to our Australian, United Kingdom, Malaysian or Turkey offices, your personal information will be handled in accordance with the New Zealand IPPs (at a minimum) in relation to the collection, use, disclosure, storage and destruction or de-identification of personal information.
+Where there is an international data transfer to our Australian, United Kingdom, Malaysian or Turkey offices, your personal information will be handled in accordance with the relevant data protection laws (at a minimum) in relation to the collection, use, disclosure, storage and destruction or de-identification of personal information.

 IDs captured by GBG IDscan will be retained until the earlier of the following events occurs (the ‘Retention Period’):